hvad/ansible-centreon/README.md

 ##Centreon version 2.8.x Infrastructure (Central - Poller - Db Server) deployment

 - Requires Ansible 2.2 or newer
-- Expects CentOS/RHEL 6.x hosts
+- Expects CentOS/RHEL 6.x and 7.x hosts

 These playbooks were tested on CentOS 6.x so we suggest CentOs or RHEL systems usage for module testing.